isomerpages/moe-peitongpri/_ptps-experience/CCE/Education and Career Guidance.md

 ---
 # Goal

-To introduce students to a wide array of occupations, including new jobs created in the ever-changing world of work.
+We aim to introduce students to a wide array of occupations, including new jobs created in the ever-changing world of work.

-Students will become more aware of their interests, abilities and career aspirations in relation to self and to others.
-Through play, they will learn to incorporate their initial preferences into occupational roles.
+Through such exposure, students will become more aware of their interests, abilities and career aspirations in relation to self and to others.
+Through play, they will also learn to incorporate their initial preferences into occupational roles.

 ## My Skills-Future Student Portal